parcox/khabar-corner-parser/README.md

 It is simply part of Republika website that displays verses of al-Quran and Hadith randomly.

 # What do you need?
-This script requires [beautifulsoup4]("https://pypi.python.org/pypi/beautifulsoup4") python module.
+This script requires <a href="https://pypi.python.org/pypi/beautifulsoup4">beautifulsoup4</a> python module.
 You can use pip or easy_install to install it.
 `# pip install beautifulsoup4`
 or
 `# easy_install beautifulsoup4`